stefanotravelli/cdi-camel-example/README.md

 as we have configured in the pom.xml project the glassfish embedded maven plugin.

-When Glassfish is started, the log EIP of Camel will produces the following output every 10s.
+When Glassfish is started, the log EIP of Camel will produce the following output every 10s.

     INFO: >> Response : >> Hello Bean Injected user.
     INFO: >> Response : >> Hello Bean Injected user.